mlapinm/A02Nh/html6ccna/b107tabs.md

 Table end.
 Table 16-7 Chapter 16 EXEC Command Reference
 Command Description
-show ip route Lists the routerís entire routing table show ip route [connected |
+show ip route Lists the router‚Äôs entire routing table show ip route [connected |
 static | ospf]
-Lists a subset of the IP routing table show ip route ip-address Lists detailed information about the route that a router matches for the listed IP address show arp, show ip arp Lists the routerís IPv4 ARP table clear ip arp [ip-address] Removes all dynamically learned ARP table entries, or if the command lists an IP address, removes the entry for that IP address only
+Lists a subset of the IP routing table show ip route ip-address Lists detailed information about the route that a router matches for the listed IP address show arp, show ip arp Lists the router‚Äôs IPv4 ARP table clear ip arp [ip-address] Removes all dynamically learned ARP table entries, or if the command lists an IP address, removes the entry for that IP address only